bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 tags: [Linebreak, Image]
 ---

 Markdown has become the favored markup language to structure text files.
-With good cause: Markdown syntax is relatively intuitive and can be rendered into several layout formats.
+With good cause: Markdown syntax is simple.
 {.p-first} <!--more-->

 Markdown files consist of plain text marked up with a small set of ASCII signs.
 We can read and change them with any text editor.
 They usually end with the suffix ›{$md}‹.
 {.inline}

 {{< mnote >}}
-The suffixes ›{$mdown}‹ and ›{$markdown}‹ also indicate Markdown but rarely get used.
+The suffixes ›{$mdown}‹ and ›{$markdown}‹ also indicate Markdown but get rarely used.
 {{< /mnote >}}

 After the [original specification][omd] had been released by John Gruber in 2004, many slightly different flavors of Markdown emerged.

 To resolve their incompatibilities and to create a dependable basic syntax, John Mc&hairsp;Farlane et al. proposed a strict specification in 2011: [CommonMark][cmark].
 This specification has been implemented by many Markdown render engines since and important web-software providers thereby adhere to CommonMark as a minimal standard.
-For a quick look at the syntax, you can visit their crisp [one page overview](https://CommonMark.org/help).
+For a quick introduction, you can visit their crisp [one page overview](https://CommonMark.org/help).

 ## Markdown for Perplex

 Perplex styles HTML, which is generated from extended CommonMark by Hugo’s default renderer [Goldmark][gmark].
-Three extensions — the [definition list][dl], the [footnote][fnote] and the [typographer][typo] — have been adopted from [PHP Markdown Extra][phpmex].
+Three extensions — the [definition list][dl], the [footnote][fnote], and the [typographer][typo] — have been adopted from [PHP Markdown Extra][phpmex].
 Based on CommonMark, [GitHub](https://github.com) introduced **G**itHub **F**lavored **M**arkdown (GFM) with the four extensions [table][table], the [task-list][task], [strikethrough][strike], and linkify.
-They are defined in their [new specification][gfmspec].
+They are defined in their [new specification][gfmspec] (based on CommonMark).
 {.inline}

 {{< mnote >}}